SazCoop/pluralsight_ml_exercise/Info/Questions.md

 **1. Similarity Matrix, why I chose it?**

 There was no explicit rating in the data, so needed to create an implicit rating matrix to calculate an USER:USER distance metric.
-I decided to use Cosine Similarity after recognizes that not all users had data for assessment scores, views and interests for each product/course type.
+I decided to use Cosine Similarity after recognizing that not all users had data for assessment scores, views and interests for each product/course type.
 This made my matrix very sparse.
-Cosine similarity works better than Traditional Euclidean Distance.
-I choice then to get the average of the 3 different implicit rating matrixes.
+Cosine similarity works better than Traditional Euclidean Distance, for high dimensionality data such as data that is sparse.
+I chose then to get the average of the 3 different implicit rating matrixes.

-*User Course Views Matrix:* Composite Key of Course Tags(Obtained through a joined to Course Name) and Level Rating matrix for each user is a mean of view_time_in_seconds for each course tag-level.
+*User Course Views Matrix:* Composite Key of Course Tags(Obtained through a join to Course Tags Table) and Level,  Rating matrix for each user is a mean of view_time_in_seconds for each course tag-level.

 *User Scores Matrix:* Rating Matrix for each user is mean of assessment score for each course tag.